My ECO STORIES with Kresse Wesling MBE

 Which item in your wardrobe is the most important to you?
 (An item that is the most meaningful to you)

-A pair of tracksuit bottoms that were my Dad’s, from when he was at university.
+A pair of tracksuit bottoms that were my Dad’s from when he was at university.
 They are at least 50 years old and insanely comfortable.

-Which small businesses are you loving at the moment, and would like to give a shout out to?
+Which small businesses are you loving at the moment and would like to give a shout-out to?

-We live and work in rural Kent - there are so many pubs and restaurants in our local area who have done amazing things to pivot and stay open.
+We live and work in rural Kent - there are so many pubs and restaurants in our local area that have done amazing things to pivot and stay open.
 We are also seriously impressed by our pilates instructor, Rebecca Still.
 Who built an online series of courses and started delivering from the first week of lockdown.

 In light of the current COVID-19 pandemic, what issue has been highlighted in the industry to you?